MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     Inspecting the buttons of the form shows that they aren't keyboard-accessible
 :::image-end:::

-For detailed walkthrough steps, navigate to [Analyzing the lack of keyboard support in a form](test-analyze-no-keyboard-support.md).
+For detailed walkthrough steps, navigate to [Analyze the lack of keyboard support in a form](test-analyze-no-keyboard-support.md).

 If you select the **Donate** button, the **Inspect** tool takes you to the **Elements** tool and shows you the form's HTML: